A Knotty Problem Solved

 Joseph Sandt of MIT tied simple knots in this fiber, and the team observed the color changes to understand what was going on in the knots.
 Then they used this information to fine-tune some computer simulations.

 After that, they took what they'd learned and came up with basic rules that would let them identify strong knots and weak knots without having to do a bunch of rigorous calculations.
-"You should be able to look at a knot, and how it's tied, and guess how stable it's going to be," says Patil.
+"You should be able to look at a knot and how it's tied, and guess how stable it's going to be," says Patil.

 Strain On A Figure-eight Knot